wkgcass/vproxy/doc/using-application-layer-protocols.md

 Current built in protocols are:

+* http: adaptive protocol for h2 and http/1.x
 * h2: `http/2`
+* http/1.x: `http/1.1` and `http/1.0`
 * dubbo: for alibaba dubbo rpc
-* framed-int32: for framed thrift, which uses a int32 length field
+* framed-int32: could be used with framed thrift, which uses an int32 length field

 Input your protocol name which corresponds to your `Processor` when using a customized protocol.